5 EXAMPLES OF GREAT BRAND NAMES AND WHY THEY WORK

 At Propel, we often run brand naming workshops for our clients who are looking to establish a strong brand that ticks all the boxes.
-If you are interested in our Branding services or would like to know more about brand naming click here!

 If you found this article interesting or informative, be sure to share it on social media using the buttons below!

 About the author: Vincent Bissette is a freelance Brand Strategy and Design Consultant with over 30 years experience of branding and rebranding businesses and organisations, systematically, thoroughly and objectively.
 He has worked in major Design Consultancies as well as having run his own agency for 25 years, working with SMEs all over the UK to help them modernise their brand, grow their business, attract new customers, penetrate new markets and increase their sales, market share and profit.
 Throughout that time, there’s not much he hasn't done or many industries he hasn't worked in.
 He’s a creative, strategic thinker and problem solver with a wealth of experience in diagnosing trouble spots in brands and discovering their strengths, weaknesses, opportunities and threats.
 Now based in South Lanarkshire, Scotland, he works throughout the entire UK.